Ask Slashdot: Advice For a Yahoo Mail Refugee

 I use Signal I listened to Eric Snowden (Score:1)

 Don't just get a mail provider.
 Get an address.
-(Score:2)
+(Score:4, Interesting)

 You are already going through the pain of changing your address.
 Make sure you don't have to do it again some time in the future.
 Mail providers change policies or shut down, sometimes without warning.

 Go ahead, and pick a mail provider that you like.
 But also go out and buy a personal domain.
 You'll probably be able to find one you like for $10 per year, and you can find DNS providers that will do mail re-direction for free.
-Have a wildcard redirect set to send any email sent to the domain forwarded to
+Have a wildcard redirect set to send any email sent to the domain forwarded to the new mail address.
+Don't like the way the provider is now doing things?
+Get a new provider and email address, and change the redirect.

+To add on to this great advice, PAY for G Suite.
+It's $50/year for the mailbox, completely ad-free, and comes with business support.
+It doesn't support complete integration like the free gmail account (Play family sharing is a particular pain point), but it's the best anti-spam solution available today and that's worth the money alone.
+Add to it the benefits of Drive, Photos, Hangouts, etc and it's a fantastic value for the money.

 Don't rely on an email service for encryption (Score:2)